ErnstBas/my_Site/README.md

 It is build in Django.

 The purpose of this project is:
-- learning Django (probably a static site would be easier :)
+- learning Django (probably a static site would be easier :))
 - setting up a minimalistic portfolio site
 - make it responsive for mobile use
-- eventually add more functionality, like search options, a better database, etc.
+- eventually add more functionality, like search options, improve the database, etc.